defund12/defund12.org/_emails/us/california/ripon.md

   If this is truly representative of the council's thoughts on how funds should be allocated, I am ashamed to call Ripon my home, and I am ashamed to call you my elected officials.

-  Crime is not random.
-Crime usually happens when someone has been unable to meet their basic needs through other means.
-So, to really “fight crime,” we don’t need more police officers - we need more jobs, more educational opportunities, more arts programs, more community centers, more mental health resources, as well as more of a say in how our own communities function.
+  Transitioning funding away from [POLICE DEPT] and into community programming such as educational opportunities, arts programs, community centers, healthcare, and mental health resources will strengthen our communities and make them safer for everyone.
+When every person has the resources they need to be healthy and safe, our community can thrive.
 This is a long transition process but change starts with reallocating this funding!

   We can be a beacon for other cities to follow if only we have the courage to change.